Demorden/Demorden/README.md

 <p>👋 Hi, I’m Max.<br/>
-Sales/marketing manager by day,coding enthusiast by night.</p>
+Sales/marketing manager by day, coding enthusiast by night.</p>

 <p>(Yeah that means I don't get enough sleep)<br/>
 (On the other hand I get to make stuff for myself and my company, so... it's fine I guess?)<br/>